 10. Skil ID572702 Hex Cordless Impact Driver

-The ID572702 delivers only 1,100 lbs-in of torque, meaning that it is suitable for light-duty applications.
-It is easy to use thanks to an ergonomic design and variable speed trigger.
+The ID572702 delivers only 1,100 lbs-in of torque, which is suitable for light-duty applications.
+Thanks to an ergonomic design and variable speed trigger, it is easy to use.

 Buyer’s Guide – How to Choose the Best Budget IMpact Driver Under $100

 As mentioned, cheaper tools tend to be poorer in quality.
 Therefore, when looking for a budget impact driver, it is crucial that you do your homework first.
 This will allow you to find the best tool for your budget.
 Consider the following factors when looking for a quality driver:

 The torque rating of an impact driver should be the first thing you look at when evaluating a drill.
 Torque is the amount of rotational force that a power tool can generate.
 Therefore, the higher its torque rating, the better an impact driver will be at its job.